Ripple

 You can easily change the default ripple color using the igxRipple:

-<button igxButton="raised" igxRipple="white">White</button>
+<button igxButton="contained" igxRipple="white">White</button>

 Centered Ripple Effect